Our Mission

 Executive Director

 Kyera Singleton is the Executive Director of the Royall House and Slave Quarters.
-She is also a PhD Candidate at the University of Michigan-Ann Arbor in the Department of American Culture.
-For the 2021-2022 academic year, Kyera Singleton is an American Democracy Fellow, in the Charles Warren Center, at Harvard University.
+She received her PhD from the University of Michigan-Ann Arbor in the Department of American Culture in 2024.
+For the 2021-2022 academic year, Kyera Singleton was an American Democracy Fellow, in the Charles Warren Center, at Harvard University.
 She has held prestigious academic fellowships from the Beinecke Foundation, the Andrew W. Mellon Foundation, Emory University’s James Weldon Johnson Institute for the Study of Race and Difference, and the American Association of University Women (AAUW).

 From 2018 through 2019, Kyera served as the Humanity in Action Policy Fellow for the ACLU of Georgia.
 As a policy fellow, she focused on mass incarceration, reproductive justice, and voting rights.
 She created the ACLU-GA’s first podcast series “Examining Justice” in order to highlight the voices of both community activists and policy makers in the fight for racial, gender, and transformative justice.